-- Test 1 (covers weeks 1-4), available beginning 16 August - Test 2 (covers weeks 5-8), available beginning 27 September - Test 3 (covers weeks 9-12), available beginning 24 October
+- Test 1 (covers weeks 1-4), available beginning Thursday 20 August - Test 2 (covers weeks 5-8), available beginning Thursday 1 October - Test 3 (covers weeks 9-11), available beginning Thursday 22 October

 You may choose to sit an online test at any point during its availability.
 If you are using an off-campus computer, ensure that you have a reliable internet connection.
-Each test consists of 20 multiple-choice questions with a time limit of 30 minutes.
+Each test consists of 20 multiple-choice questions with a time limit of 40 minutes.
 Questions are assigned quasi-randomly from a pool, which gives each week of the course approximately equal weighting.
 No two students will receive exactly the same mixture of questions, but each test will include some easy questions (designed to reward those who have attended lecture and seminar), some moderately difficult questions, and no more than 2-3 questions that rate as very difficult.
 You should prepare for multiple-choice questions dealing with the following:

 - 1. Excerpts from the seminar readings, the author, title, or meaning of which you will be asked to identify from a list provided. - 2.
 Images shown in lecture or seminar, whose significance, meaning, or origin you will be asked to identify. - 3.
 Statements from which you will be asked to differentiate true, false, or most plausible propositions.
-These may involve issues raised in lectures or seminars. - 4.
-Statements that will test your comprehension and understanding of specific seminar readings or specific issues covered in lecture and/or seminar.
+These may involve issues raised in lectures or seminars.

+4. Statements that will test your comprehension and understanding of specific seminar readings or specific issues covered in lecture and/or seminar.

-In case of problems: if your online test session is disconnected for any reason, don't panic.
-Simply let one the instructor know at the earliest opportunity and we will arrange another online attempt for you.
-If you have extreme difficulty using or accessing a computer, we are happy to offer you the alternative of sitting printed versions of any or all of the tests.
-Please contact the instructor in advance if you wish to schedule History 324 tests on paper rather than online.
+In case of problems: If your Canvas test session is interrupted or disconnected for any reason, don't panic.
+Simply let the instructor know at the earliest opportunity and we will arrange another online attempt for you.
+Students who face challenges using or accessing a computer for online tests may sit hardcopy versions of any or all of the tests.
+Please contact the instructor if you wish to take Hist 324 tests via hardcopy instead of online.